 - Groin pain often known as osteitis pubis

 Check out some exercises that may be beneficial for you during the pregnancy.
-Please be advised that any exercises that are represented here assume that your GP or obstetrician has assessed and cleared you for any exercise programme.

 - Penna M. Pregnancy and chiropractic care.
 ACA J Chiro.
 1989; 26: 31-33.